 Hummingbird Sounds – Hummingbirds are also attracted by sound.
 Sibley Guide to Hummingbirds is a Free Hummingbird App which includes Hummingbird Sounds.
 Meta pairs a Portable Bluetooth Speaker to her iPhone and uses the Free Sibley Hummingbird App to play Hummingbird sounds.
 The low frequency beating of wings seems to attract the Hummingbirds.

-The Best Time to Shoot Hummingbirds
+When is the Best Time to Shoot Hummingbirds?

 No Boil – No Mess – Clear Hummingbird Nectar – Take a 1 Liter of bottle of Spring Water.
 Pour out 200ml (20%).
 Fill up the 1 Liter bottle to the top with Quick Dissolve Superfine Sugar.
 Shake well and Store in the Fridge for up to 1 week.
-This is enough Clear Hummingbird Nectar to fill her two 8 oz.
+This is enough Clear Hummingbird Nectar to fill her three 8 oz.
 Perky Pet Red Glass Hummingbird Feeders twice a week.
 No Harmful Red Dye should ever be used.

 The Best Hummingbird Feeders For Hummingbird Photography

 Hummingbird Feeder Cleaning – Meta found a Baby Bottle Brush with Nipple Cleaner that works great for Cleaning Hummingbird Feeders.
 This Bottle Brush has a small Nipple Cleaner Brush built into the the handle, which fits into the four Hummingbird Feeder Tubes for scrubbing.
 Remember to clean the Hummingbird Feeders every 3 to 4 Days.
-Mold buildup can kill Hummingbirds!
+Dangerous mold buildup can kill Hummingbirds!